Mathspy/gatsby-storybook-jest-starter/README.md

     ├── README.md
     └── yarn.lock

+  1.  **`/.storybook`**: The directory that contains all configurations for [Storybook](https://storybook.js.org) and its add-ons

-  1.  **`/node_modules`**: The directory where all of the modules of code that your project depends on (npm packages) are automatically installed.
+  2.  **`/node_modules`**: The directory where all of the modules of code that your project depends on (npm packages) are automatically installed.

-  2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser), like your site header, or a page template.
+  3.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser), like your site header, or a page template.
 “Src” is a convention for “source code”.

+  4.  **`/stories`**: This directory contains all stories for [Storybook](https://storybook.js.org)!
+You might want to change the location of this directory, in that case just move it and change the `../stories` reference inside of `.storybook/config.js` to point to the new location

-  3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+  5.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-  4.  **`.prettierrc`**: This is a configuration file for a tool called [Prettier](https://prettier.io/), which is a tool to help keep the formatting of your code consistent.
+  6.  **`.prettierrc`**: This is a configuration file for a tool called [Prettier](https://prettier.io/), which is a tool to help keep the formatting of your code consistent.

-  5.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://next.gatsbyjs.org/docs/browser-apis/) (if any).
+  7.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://next.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-  6.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+  8.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://next.gatsbyjs.org/docs/gatsby-config/) for more detail).

-  7.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby node APIs](https://next.gatsbyjs.org/docs/node-apis/) (if any).
+  9.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby node APIs](https://next.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-  8.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://next.gatsbyjs.org/docs/ssr-apis/) (if any).
+  10.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://next.gatsbyjs.org/docs/ssr-apis/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

-  9.  **`LICENSE`**: Gatsby is licensed under the MIT license.
+  11.  **`LICENSE`**: Gatsby is licensed under the MIT license.

-  10.  **`package-lock.json`** (See `package.json` below, first).
+  12.  **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project.
 (You won’t change this file directly).

-  11.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+  13.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-  12.  **`README.md`**: A text file containing useful reference information about your project.
+  14.  **`README.md`**: A text file containing useful reference information about your project.

-  13.  **`yarn.lock`**: [Yarn](https://yarnpkg.com/) is a package manager alternative to npm.
+  15.  **`yarn.lock`**: [Yarn](https://yarnpkg.com/) is a package manager alternative to npm.
 You can use either yarn or npm, though all of the Gatsby docs reference npm.
 This file serves essentially the same purpose as `package-lock.json`, just for a different package management system.

 ## 🎓 Learning Gatsby